1. Preface

 Fig. 4 SEM microstructure of different quenching processes

-It can be seen from Fig. 4 that when quenching at 870 ℃, most of the martensite blocks in the grains are not obvious due to the small grains.
+Figure 4 illustrates that at 870 ℃ quenching temperature, most of the martensite blocks in the grains are not easily identifiable due to the small grain size.

-With the increase of quenching temperature, the martensite blocks with different orientations are more clearly distinguished.
+As the quenching temperature increases, the martensite blocks with different orientations become more distinct.

-The effect of quenching time on microstructure is similar to that of temperature.
-With the extension of quenching time, the grain size increases.
+Similarly, the effect of quenching time on microstructure is comparable to that of temperature, as longer quenching time leads to an increase in grain size.

-The effect of different quenching processes on the grain size of original austenite is shown in Fig. 5.
+Figure 5 presents the impact of different quenching processes on the grain size of the original austenite.

 Fig. 5 Effect of different quenching processes on grain size of original austenite

-When the quenching temperature is 870 ℃, the quenching time is extended from 40min to 80min, and the original austenite grain size is increased from 4.5μm to 6.5μm.
+In case of a quenching temperature of 870 ℃, extending the quenching time from 40min to 80min results in an increase in the original austenite grain size from 4.5μm to 6.5μm.

-Therefore, the quenching temperature will affect the austenitizing of the material and the solid solution degree of the alloy elements.
+Hence, the quenching temperature impacts both the austenitizing of the material and the solid solution degree of the alloy elements.

-Since the minimum quenching temperature of the test steel plate is 870 ℃, the complete austenitizing can be realized.
+Based on the CCT test, the Ac3 of the test steel is 852 ℃.
+As the minimum quenching temperature of the test steel plate is 870 ℃, complete austenitizing can be achieved.

-However, the temperature has a great influence on the solid solution of microalloying elements.
-When the quenching temperature is low, carbides such as Nb and V or carbonitrides of microalloying elements pin the original austenite grain boundary and hinder the grain growth.
+However, the temperature significantly affects the solid solution of microalloying elements.
+When the quenching temperature is low, carbides like Nb and V, or carbonitrides of microalloying elements, tend to pin the original austenite grain boundary and hinder the grain growth.

-When the quenching temperature is increased, the carbide or carbonitride of the alloy element is dissolved in austenite, and its effect of inhibiting grain growth is weakened, and the grain size is doubled.
+By increasing the quenching temperature, carbide or carbonitride of the alloy element dissolves in austenite, reducing its ability to inhibit grain growth and resulting in a doubled grain size.

-With the extension of quenching heating time, the amount of solid solution of alloy elements increases gradually, which also leads to grain growth.
+As the quenching heating time is extended, the amount of solid solution of alloy elements gradually increases, leading to grain growth.

 5. Conclusion

-2) The tensile strength of Q1100E test steel fluctuates slightly with the change of quenching temperature and time.
+- The tensile strength of Q1100E test steel fluctuates slightly with changes in quenching temperature and time.